All Episodes

 alex jones

-Now let me move on to this other massive, very massive, Piece of news.
+Now, let me move on to this other massive, very massive piece of news.

-Folks began to notice in the last few days that hotels all over New York City have not just National Guard, but regular Army troops armed inside of them.
+Folks began to notice in the last few days that hotels all over New York City have not just National Guard, but regular army troops armed inside of them.

 They say, we've been asked by the state to be here for security.

-Well, as I was told by high-level sources inside the NYPD a month ago that have been excellent sources for us, they are preparing for the judge in one of these kangaroo trials that Trump's gone through with real estate, where he was found guilty in a kangaroo court, to put him in Rikers Island for at least one year.
+They are preparing for the judge in one of these kangaroo trials that Trump's gone through with real estate, where he was found guilty in a kangaroo court, to put him in Rikers Island for at least one year.

 Starting September 18th.